EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 - StadiumBattleFX 2.1.7 — validated.
 BC remains the active camera director for any BC-enabled phases; SBFX effects continue underneath normally.
 No special SBFX camera configuration is required for BC.
-If BC Attack Camera is enabled, BC owns the attack camera. id you prefer SBFX attack camera, simply toggle off BC Attack camera.
+If BC Attack Camera is enabled, BC owns the attack camera.
+If you prefer SBFX attack camera, simply toggle off BC Attack camera.

 These are **presentation systems, not required dependencies**.